List of Diary of a Wimpy Kid characters: Pete Hosey

-Pete Hosey is the leader of the teenagers who attacked Greg and Rowley on Halloween.
+Pete Hosey is the leader of the teenagers, Carter and Wade who attacked Greg and Rowley on Halloween.
 He is an antagonist in the first film.
 He is unnamed in the first book and he is replaced by Herbie Reamer in the online version.
 After hassling Greg and Rowley on Halloween, Greg yells that he will call the cops, and they chase him to Greg's grandmother's house.
-In the book, Greg and Rowley sneak back home, but in the movie, they try to intimidate Pete and his friends with a weed hacker, before Pete scratches his car and they are chased into the woods.
+In the book, Greg and Rowley sneak back home, but in the movie, they try to intimidate Pete and his friends with a weed hacker, before Greg scratches his truck and they are chased into the woods.
 In both the book and the movie, the teens hold a vendetta against Greg and Rowley.
-Near the end they corner them on the school field and decide to force them to eat the moldy cheese.
-Rowley is forced to eat the cheese, but Greg avoids it by saying he's lactose intolerant.
-In the movie they are chased off by the coach.
+Near the end, they corner them on the school field and decide to force them to eat the moldy cheese.
+Rowley is forced to eat the cheese, but Greg avoids it by saying he is lactose intolerant.
+In the movie, they are chased by the coach.

 In both film adaptations of Diary of a Wimpy Kid, he is portrayed and voiced by Nicolas Carey and Zeno Robinson respectively.

 The Warrens

-Although his family is vaguely referenced in the books, the Warrens are what got Frank thinking of making Greg more manly.
+Although the family is vaguely referenced in the books, the Warrens (known as the Swanns in the online book) are what got Frank thinking of making Greg more manly.
 In the books, Mr. Warren is Frank's boss.
 Frank is deeply jealous of the Warrens.
-In stark contrast to Greg, the Warrens' children are shown to be athletic and sporty.
+In stark contrast to Greg and his brothers, the Warrens' children are shown to be athletic and sporty.
 In the third film, Stan, the father of the family, is shown to be a neighbor of the Heffleys.
 He had a minor childhood rivalry with Frank, that they appear to have gotten over as adults.
-In the movie, Mr. Warren is the troop master of the Wilderness Explorers, and invites everyone over for an Independence Day party.
+In the movie, Mr. Warren is the troop master of the Wilderness Explorers and invites everyone over for an Independence Day party.
 They only appear in The Last Straw.
-In the film adaptation of The Long Haul, Stan was replaced as Frank’s boss by a woman named Julie, who makes a brief voice cameo in the film when it is revealed that Frank forgot to ask Julie for time off from work, which results in Julie calling Frank on his phone.
+In the film adaptation of The Long Haul, Stan was replaced as Frank's boss by a woman named Julie, who makes a brief voice cameo in the film when it is revealed that Frank forgot to ask Julie for time off from work, which results in Julie calling Frank on his phone.
 Since Stan has not appeared in any of the Diary of a Wimpy Kid books since The Last Straw, it is implied that he retired or quit, which is why Frank now has a different boss.
-However, Julie has not appeared in any of the books as of 2022.
+However, Julie has not appeared in any of the books.